Wall showing signs of Rising Damp

 — Sarah Johnson, Homeowner, Leeds

-Causes of rising damp
+Contributing factors of rising damp include:

-• Wet ground conditions: High water tables or poor drainage.
+• Wet ground conditions: - High water tables or poor drainage.

 This video player requires JavaScript.

-Signs of rising damp
+Signs of Rising Damp

-Signs of rising damp are typically confined to ground floor walls and can be subtle initially.
 Common indicators include tidemarks, salt deposits and timber decay.
 Below are key symptoms to look out for:

 • Tidemark damp stains: Dark bands above skirting boards.